Top 10 Fears of Older Adults in 2026

 Conclusion

-After a harrowing year in which we saw massive death and destruction from the COVID-19 pandemic, the fact that U.S. seniors are feeling mentally resilient is undeniably good news.
-However, given the unknown economic toll that could still result from the virus continuing to spread, older adults' fears that they won't have enough money for retirement or will face bankrupting medical bills should be a warning sign to older adults, their families, and policymakers.
+After years of economic uncertainty, health challenges, and shifting social landscapes, the fact that U.S. seniors continue to show mental resilience is undeniably good news.
+However, given ongoing concerns about inflation, healthcare costs, and retirement security, older adults’ fears that they won’t have enough money for retirement or will face bankrupting medical bills should be a warning sign to older adults, their families, and policymakers.

 Methodology